-Many business licenses can be found and submitted online.
-After applying for a business license, you will either receive immediate approval or wait to hear back from the licensing agency about your approval status.
-Many agencies take weeks or months to approve applications – and that’s assuming you correctly completed the application.
+You can submit many business licenses online.
+After applying, you may receive immediate approval, or you may have to wait to hear back from the licensing agency.
+Many agencies can take weeks or months to approve applications – and that’s assuming you correctly completed the application.

 5. Keep up with license renewal requirements.

-After you are approved and receive your business license, you will be granted legal permission to conduct the corresponding business.
-However, receiving a business license is not the last step in the licensure process.
-Many business licenses require renewal, so make note of any renewal requirements to avoid accidentally letting your license expire.
+Once your application is approved and you receive your business license, you will be granted legal permission to conduct a specific type of business for a certain period of time.
+However, many business licenses must be renewed, so note any renewal requirements to avoid accidentally letting your license expire.

-Follow this pro tip for getting a business license.
+Pro tip for getting a business license